rbisdorff/Digraph3/docSphinx/tutorial.rst

         self.dompreKernels = dompreKernels
         self.abspreKernels = abspreKernels

-provides the effective advantage of allowing to compute all initial and/or terminal kernels in a single run (see [BIS-2006b]_).
+provides the effective advantage of computing all initial and/or terminal kernels in a single loop (see Line 10 and [BIS-2006b]_).

 Links and appendices
 --------------------